ridhamz/node-files/README.md

 # node-files

-## node-files is a Node.js library for working with system file operations
+### node-files is a Node.js library for working with file system operations
+The library provide system calls to create, write, read, reposition, delete, and truncate files.